guardian/recommendations/AWS-costs.md

 [More info on reserving instances](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/getting-started/).

 Reservations are set to a particular AWS region and to a particular instances type.
-Therefore after making a reservation you are committing to run that particular region/instances combination until the reservation period finishes or you will swipe off all the financial benefits.
+Therefore, after making a reservation you are committing to run that particular region/instances combination until the reservation period finishes, or you will swipe off all the financial benefits.

 ### Spot Instances